voronianski/soundcloud-audio.js/README.md

     scPlayer.pause();
 });

-// OR load PLAYLIST and resolve it's data scPlayer.load('https://soundcloud.com/dan-deacon/sets/feel-the-lightning-track-instrumental-stems', function (err, playlist) {
+// OR to load PLAYLIST and resolve it's data scPlayer.resolve('http://soundcloud.com/jxnblk/sets/yello', function (err, playlist) {
-    // do smth with array of tracks or playlist's metadata
+    // do smth with array of `playlist.tracks` or playlist's metadata
-    // e.g. display playlist info in a view etc.
+    // e.g. display playlist info in a view etc. console.log(playlist);

     // once playlist is loaded it can be played scPlayer.play();